Nepali tea: Present

-Farmers are now supported by the National Tea and Coffee Development Board created by the Nepalese Ministry of Agriculture.
+Farmers are now supported by the National Tea and Coffee Development Board created by the Nepali Ministry of Agriculture.
 A national tea policy was introduced by the NTCDB in 2000 which aimed to create more access to credit and land for farmers producing tea.
 Orthodox tea now provides a source of sustainability for almost 20 000 farmers in Nepal.

 Cultivation

 Cultivated in hilly areas and in high altitudes is conducive for the highest quality tea.
 In Nepal, the Eastern mountainous regions host most of the orthodox (as opposed to crush, tear and curl) tea crops at altitudes approximating 3000–7000 feet above sea level.
 Nepal has six districts in which Orthodox tea is produced; Ilam, Dhankuta, Kaski, Terhathum, Sindhupalchok, and Panchthar.
 Among these districts there are a small number of medium-to-large scale tea estates as well as a large number of small holder farmers.
 Once the tea plant reaches maturity, its leaves can be harvested around four to five times a year, for many years.
 The different harvests of tea are called flushes.
 In Nepal there are four separate flushes in a growing season; first flush, second flush, monsoon flush, and autumn flush.